klust/windows-client-HPC/docs/5_Issues/5_01_SSH_key_management.md

     markramige.com](https://markramige.com/posts/using-ssh-on-windows-10-and-wsl-2/)
     is a page that explains the whole process of setting up the Windows OpenSSH implementation and integrating it with WSL.

+## Key permissions-related problems

+Ubuntu 20.4 has problems using key files symlinked on a regular Windows file system.
+It shows when an IdentityFile line with IdentitiesOnly is added to the `.ssh/config` file for the host and the key that is used there is a symbolic link to the actual key.
+And this in turn seems to be related to a permissions problem in WSL2 when using a Windows file system: It is not possible to set the permissions on the links themselves to 700 while that seems to be needed for the Ubuntu ssh client (according to a web search on possible causes).
+In general, the mapping between users and groups on the WSL2 side and on the Windows side seems to differ between distributions and can be the cause of problems.